 At the Dennis H hearing, the prosecution must show by a “strong suspicion” that the alleged offense occurred AND that the minor should be detained.
 At this hearing, the defense attorney can cross-examine the prosecution witnesses.

 If the prosecution can not meet their burden, then the minor must be released.
 This does not mean that the case against your child is dismissed, all this means is that your child is out of juvenile hall.

 If the judge is reluctant to release the minor, your child’s defense attorney should ask that he or she be put on the “Community Detention Program” (“CDP”).
 CDP is basically house arrest.
 Your child will wear an ankle monitor that will be tracked by a phone line in your home (you must have a land-line to qualify for the program).
 You will need to pick up and return the CDP tracking equipment from a Los Angeles County juvenile hall (the court probation officer will give you instructions).

 The judge will likely order that your child only go to school and return directly home.
 If your child is in counseling, sees an after school tutor, has regular medical appointments or other good reasons for being somewhere besides school and home, be sure your attorney is aware of this so that he or she can ask the court for permission for your child to be outside of the home for a special purpose.
 If your child violates the terms of CDP, the probation department will likely recommend that the court detain your child in juvenile hall.
 It is very important that your child’s juvenile defense attorney understands how CDP works.

-Contact Attorney Jerod Gunserg at 310-210-0744 for a free consultation about your child’s Los Angeles County juvenile case.
+Contact criminal defense attorney Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page for a free and confidential consultation about your child’s Los Angeles County juvenile case.